 How things work in the destination country - Is surrogacy legal?
 What regulation is there (if any) of the services you plan to use?
 Are the services well-established?
 Are they safe and ethically-run?
 Have you budgeted accurately?

-Crossing borders - What nationality status will your child have?
+Crossing borders - What nationality status will your child have when he or she is born?
 How long will it take to get the documentation you need to travel home?

-Parentage - Will you be recognised as the legal parents of your child everywhere you need to be?
+Parentage - Will you be recognised as the legal parent of your child everywhere you need to be?
 What processes do you need to follow to secure your parentage?

 If you are British or bringing your baby back to the UK, you will need to understand how the law on British nationality applies and what you need to do in practice to bring your child home after the birth.
 In practice, the rules on British nationality can be complex and specific to your personal situation, and there are various different routes home (depending on your circumstances and the destination you are travelling from).
 Find out more about British nationality and UK immigration law as it works in the main international surrogacy destinations.

-UK law treats your surrogate and her spouse as your child's legal parents, even if you are the legal parents in the country where your child is born.
+UK law treats your surrogate and her spouse as your child's legal parents, even if you are the legal parent in the country where your child is born.
 Parents who want to secure their status in the UK need to apply for a parental order after the birth.
-The application will be heard before a specialist judge in the High Court, who will scrutinise:
+The application will be heard before a High Court judge, who will scrutinise: